What changes when a drunk driver is involved in an auto accident?

 - Civil – The drunk driver owes the victim money for property damage, bodily injury, and the inconvenience they caused.
 Talk to your lawyer about how to get paid what you deserve for these losses.

-- Criminal – The drunk driver, when the police are involved and do their job, will go through the criminal court system.
+- Criminal – The drunk driver, when the police are involved, will go through the criminal court system.
 They face fines and jail time.
 They may lose their driver’s license.
 You might be a witness in their DUI trial.

 What’s the Difference Between DUI and DWI?